v-studios/web-mp-upload-with-sts-creds/README.rst

 Lambda ARN, and it seems we have to spec the execution role in the Lambda definition -- circular dependency.
 More later.

-TODO
-====

-Our lambda now can assume the role and emit creds, but we'll need some code to take those creds and try to do a simple upload then a multipart upload.

 Hacking
 =======